AlessandroYorba/Sierra/README.md

 Related
 -------
 Sierra is a derivative of Hans Fugal's [Desert](https://github.com/fugalh/desert.vim).
 'Statements', 'Functions', and 'Variables' are colored in cooler hues while 'Constants', 'String', and 'Booleans' are set to warmer reds.
-Sierra comes with a range of settings which you can tailor to fit your needs.

 Please note that sierra is still brand new and I'm certain it will evolve over time.
 I'd love to hear from you guys if you have any feedback, suggestions or issues that you encounter.
 Just open an Issue ticket for any bugs or suggestions; and if sierra made your day, please leave a star!
 Also, if you like Sierra you might want to check out my other Vim theme [Alduin](https://github.com/AlessandroYorba/Alduin)